lightning/bolts/02-peer-protocol.md

     - MUST reverse any uncommitted updates sent by the other side (i.e. all messages beginning with `update_` for which no `commitment_signed` has been received).
-      - Note: a node MAY have already use the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` are not completely reversed.
+      - Note: a node MAY have already used the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` are not completely reversed.
   - upon reconnection: